 A lot of attention has been given to the controversies, my occasional hot temper.
 I wish more was given to things that were not publicized.

 Interviewer: Speaking of your hobby, how does Mr. Matsumoto the mecha maniac feel about the “soul of machinery?”
-[Editor’s note: an animistic view toward man-made objects]
+[Translator’s note: an animistic view toward man-made objects]

 Matsumoto: There are many ways to say it, and I think it’s a profound thing.
 It’s the issue of how you instill character into a mecha.
 Just drawing them realistically won’t accomplish this.
 It is an issue of deep expression of human beings and includes the machine’s relationship to the human who operates it.